Get all the latest data for Ho Chi Minh City

 Which areas in Ho Chi Minh City will have the best price growth over the next 5 years?

-The three areas in Ho Chi Minh City expected to deliver the best price growth over the next five years are Thu Duc City's metro-connected eastern corridor, the Ring Road 3 beneficiary districts in the fringe south, and the District 7 to Nha Be expansion zone where new roads unlock previously undervalued land.
+The three areas in Ho Chi Minh City most likely to deliver the strongest price growth over the next five years are Thu Duc City (covering Thao Dien, An Phu, Thu Thiem, and the metro-corridor spine), the Ring Road 3 beneficiary districts in the southwest and southeast fringe, and select nodes in the south (District 7 edges and Nha Be) where new road access is unlocking land value.

 What property type will give the best return in Ho Chi Minh City over 5 years as of 2026?